-Saving on Fundraising Costs - Despite the increased yield from fundraising, all activities are initiated and carried out by volunteers.
+Saving on Fundraising Costs - Despite the increased yield from fundraising, all activities are initiated and carriedout by volunteers.
 Except for the relatively small costs of advertising and the purchase of campaign t-shirts and collection boxes etc. there was no other charge to the organisation.

 Benefit from Capuchin Order - Apart from their function as Trustees on the Board of Management and several Capuchins who fund-raise for the organisation, the Centre benefits from the fulltime work of a Capuchin friar.
-Bro.
-Kevin Crowley is the centre's CEO and receives no salary.
+Fr.
+Kevin Kiernan receives no salary.
 For over fifty years the Capuchin Order has allocated part of its friary property in Church Street to accommodate the Capuchin Day Centre, without any charge whatsoever.
 The market rent on such a prime site in the heart of the city centre would be considerable.
 It should also be noted that the goodwill towards the Capuchin Order is an important factor in counteracting local opposition to such a sensitive project.
 The Irish Capuchin Franciscan Order operate a 'Blanket Insurance Policy' for all its employee, premises and public liability.
 The cost would be much greater if we had to cover the Day Centre costs independently.

-Relatively low wage costs - Because of the large number of volunteers, one FAS participant and the CEO function being carried out by a member of the Capuchin Order; our wage costs are relatively modest if bench-marked across the sector and when assessing overall 'value for money' given the level of service provision.
+Relatively low wage costs - Because of the large number of volunteers, one FAS participant and Fr.
+Kevin Kieman's function being carried out by a member of the Capuchin Order, our wage costs are relatively modest if bench-marked across the sector and when assessing overall 'value for money' given the level of service provision.